hdnpt/geartrack/README.md

 - Website providing this info can be found at [https://geartrack.hdn.pt](https://geartrack.hdn.pt)

+### TODO
+- Replace callbacks with Promises
+- Better handling of timeouts
+- More tests and refactor the code

 ### Changelog
+- 31/12/2016 - Added information about Malasya Pos (SYB..)
 - 24/12/2016 - Added information about Expresso24.pt
 - 17/12/2016 - Added Bpost International mail support
 - 14/12/2016 - Added Netherlands Post surface mail support